AsadpourMohammad/Semicircle-Clock/README.md

 Wait a minute for the seconds hand to reach the end of the semicircle to see something fun!\
 Or wait until 23:59:59 to see something even more fun!

+This project was made for the Web Programming course of the fall semester of 1401 in Babol Noshirvani University of Technology (BNUT or NIT).